opencaesar/oml-tutorials/tutorial4.md

 3. Click on the Source Control tab on the left; you should find the `ci.yml` file listed.
 Type a commit message and select `Commit & Push` button.
 Answer `Yes` in the next dialog box.
 Wait for the operation to finish.

 4. In a web browser, navigate to the `kepler16b-example` Github repo you created in [Tutorial 3](#tutorial3).
-Click on the Actons tab.
+Click on the Actions tab.
 Wait until the CI workflow succeeds.

 	<img src="assets/tutorial4/Owl-Query-CI-Succeeds.png" width="100%" style="border:1px groove black;"/>